EnterpriseDB/barman/doc/manual/41-global-commands.en.md

 - `retention_policy` not empty and valid;
 - `retention_policy_mode` set to `auto`.

+The `cron` command ensures that WAL streaming is started for those servers that have requested it, by transparently executing the `receive-wal` command.

 ## `diagnose`

-The `diagnose` command create a JSON report useful for diagnostic and support purposes.
+The `diagnose` command creates a JSON report useful for diagnostic and support purposes.
 This report contains information for all configured servers.

-> **Important:**
+> **IMPORTANT:**
 > Even if the diagnose is written in JSON and that format is thought
-> to be machine readable, its structure is not be considered part to
+> to be machine readable, its structure is not to be considered part
-> the interface, i.e. it can be radically changed between Barman
+> of the interface.
+Format can change between different Barman versions.
-> versions.

 ## `list-server`